MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ## Standalone plans

-Customers who need to create fully flexible, general-purpose workflows with either [business process automation](/power-automate/business-process-flows-overview) or [Robotic Process Automation (RPA)](/power-automate/desktop-flows/introduction) capabilities, should consider [purchasing standalone Power Automate licenses](https://flow.microsoft.com/pricing/).
+Customers who need to create fully flexible, general-purpose workflows with either [business process automation](/power-automate/business-process-flows-overview) or [Robotic process automation (RPA)](/power-automate/desktop-flows/introduction) capabilities, should consider [purchasing standalone Power Automate licenses](https://flow.microsoft.com/pricing/).

 Plan|Description
 --------|------
-Power Automate premium plan|This plan spans legacy and modern applications, allowing makers to create unlimited flows for API-based automation and automate legacy applications with desktop flows [through Robotic Process Automation (RPA)](#robotic-process-automation) and AI.
+Power Automate premium plan|This plan spans legacy and modern applications, allowing makers to create unlimited flows for API-based automation and automate legacy applications with desktop flows [through Robotic process automation (RPA)](#robotic-process-automation) and AI.
 This plan includes the ability for users to run an attended RPA bot on their workstation.
 Additionally, this plan includes access to [AI Builder capacity](#ai-builder-credits), supporting scenarios like forms processing, object detection, prediction, text classification, and recognition.
-It also includes full Process Mining desktop functionality and a limited amount of Process Mining data storage (50MB per user license up to 100GB per tenant).
+It also includes full process mining desktop functionality and a limited amount of process mining data storage (50MB per user license up to 100GB per tenant).
 This plan can be purchased for a monthly fixed cost for each user.
 [Purchase it](https://powerautomate.microsoft.com/pricing)
-Power Automate process plan| Licensed per bot, Power Automate Process licenses a single ‘automation’ bot that can be used for unattended robotic process automation (unattended RPA), or business critical processes that need to be accessed by unlimited users within an organization.
+Power Automate process plan| Licensed per bot, Power Automate process licenses a single ‘automation’ bot that can be used for unattended robotic process automation (unattended RPA), or business critical processes that need to be accessed by unlimited users within an organization.
 [Purchase it](https://powerautomate.microsoft.com/pricing)
-Power Automate hosted process plan | Licensed per bot, Power Automate Hosted Process is a superset of the Power Automate Process, providing the same functionality but with the addition of a Microsoft hosted machine capacity that can be used for hosted machine or hosted machine group, enabling RPA with zero infrastructure.
+Power Automate hosted process plan | Licensed per bot, Power Automate hosted process is a superset of the Power Automate process, providing the same functionality but with the addition of a Microsoft hosted machine capacity that can be used for hosted machine or hosted machine group, enabling RPA with zero infrastructure.
 [Purchase it](https://powerautomate.microsoft.com/pricing)
 Power Automate pay-as-you-go plan (preview)| With this plan, organizations can get started building flows without any license commitment or upfront costs and use their Azure subscription to [pay only when their flows run](/power-platform/admin/pay-as-you-go-meters?tabs=image#power-automate-meters-preview).
 Power Automate per user plan | This plan is no longer available for purchase from [pricing page](https://powerautomate.microsoft.com/pricing).
 However, customers can purchase it via deal desk.Purchase Power Automate premium plan instead of this plan.
 This plan provides a user with rights to run an unlimited number of flows (within service limits) with the full capabilities of Power Automate.
 This includes [standard connectors](https://preview.flow.microsoft.com/connectors/?filter=&category=standard),[premium connectors](#premium-connectors),[business process flows](#business-process-flows), [custom connectors](#custom-connectors),[on-premises gateways](#on-premises-gateway) based on their unique needs for a monthly fixed cost for each user.
 Power Automate per flow plan | This plan is no longer available for purchase from [pricing page](https://powerautomate.microsoft.com/pricing).
 However, customers can purchase it via deal desk.
 Purchase process plan instead of this plan.
 With this plan, organizations can implement flows with reserved capacity that serve a team, a department, or an entire organization without having to license each user separately.
 This plan starts with a fixed monthly cost for five active flows.
 There's a monthly fee for each additional active flow (beyond the five flows that are included in the base fee).